 Maribor is the second-largest city in Slovenia after the capital.
 A charming city is filled with history, a laid-back atmosphere, beautiful architecture, and a long wine-producing tradition.
 It’s a perfect place to feel a vibrant local Slovenian lifestyle because it is often overlooked by tourists.
 It’s recommended to visit the main square Glavni Trg, Maribor Cathedral, Maribor Castle, stroll around Mestni Park, and have a river cruise on the Drava river.
 One day is enough to discover Maribor.

 7. Pose with Golden Horn next to Lake Jasna

-Lake Jasna is surrounded by the scenic Julian Alps mountains.
+The scenic Julian Alps mountains surround Lake Jasna.
 Also, it’s a calm place to just walk around the artificial lake and have a nice cooling dip.
 It’s a crystal clear lake and it illustrates the fact that the name Jasna is derived from Slovenian, which means clear.
 Next to the lake is the popular symbolic statue Zlatorog (Golden Horn).
 A legendary chamois, who you can find from the mountains, is there to guard the lake.
 Make sure to take a picture together.